FOREX-Asian flash surge takes euro to $1.07

 LONDON, Dec 30 (Reuters) - A short-lived surge in the euro dominated this year's last day of trade in major foreign exchange markets on Friday, with dealers citing a handful of orders as driving the dollar to its lowest since Dec.
 8.

-The euro climbed to as much as $1.07, two full cents higher, and despite an immediate retreat it was still up half a percent on the day at $1.0548 in midday trade in Europe.
-It was also 1 percent higher at 123.45 yen.
+The euro climbed to as much as $1.07, two full cents higher, and despite an immediate retreat was still up 0.6 percent on the day at $1.0563 in morning trade in Europe.
+It was also 1 percent higher on the day at 123.45 yen.

 The yo-yo moves overnight prompted analysts to draw parallels with the "flash crash" in October which briefly knocked almost 10 percent off the value of Britain's pound.